Auto Parts eCommerce Market Share At $16 Billion in 2020

 Our forecast puts Amazon auto parts sales, accessories, and car care products in 2020 at $8.3 billion, plus $1.9 billion in OEM replacement auto parts sales for a combined total of $10.3 billion.
 Amazon would likely be higher than that if they didn’t put their emphasis on health care supplies during the pandemic.

 In past years most of Amazon auto parts sales growth came from direct Fulfillment by Amazon (FBA) sales, known as first party sales or “1P.”
 1P sales typically include Amazon Prime offers.
 Most of Amazon’s 1P sales come either from manufacturers supplying Amazon direct or from warehouse distributors (WDs).
 Trends, online shopping: In 2020, @Amazon will sell $10.3 billion in OEM replacement #autoparts and #aftermarket parts and accessories. #DrivePartsSales Click To TweetWe project Amazon’s auto parts sales for 1P to hit $4.6 billion in 2020.

 Third party sales through Amazon are known as “3P.”
 We project these Amazon auto parts sales for 3P at around $5.7 billion in 2020.

 We don’t include 3P sales in our annual auto parts industry analysis, only 1P.
 Many 3P auto parts retailers also sell through other channels.
 See our methodology below for more explanation.

 Sales through eBay Motors: how big is eBay?

 How big is eBay?
-We don’t have exact numbers on eBay Motors revenue but industry sources put it between $6 billion and $7 billion in 2020.
+We don’t attempt to track exact numbers on eBay auto parts sales revenue but aftermarket industry sources put it between $6 billion and $7 billion in 2020.
 We don’t include 3P revenue or auction revenue for eBay Motors in this annual online retail business analysis.
 This $6 to $7 billion is not included in the total projections above.
 See our methodology below for more explanation.